World Class Service Dogs

-Almost all of the dogs that NEADS trains to be Hearing Dogs are acquired from animal shelters and rescue groups throughout New England.
+Shelter and Rescue Dogs: Some of the dogs that NEADS trains to be Hearing Dogs are acquired from animal shelters and rescue groups throughout New England.
 NEADS specifically seeks high-energy dogs who are alert, attentive and engaged.
 Many dogs with these qualities end up in shelters because people lose patience with them.
-However, NEADS recognizes that these dogs may simply need a way to channel their exuberance productively.
-NEADS trainers routinely visit area shelters to find dogs that are not only alert to noises, but also have a keen ability to localize sounds.
-NEADS is pleased to have relationships with so many wonderful animal shelters and rescue groups!

 PLEASE NOTE: NEADS exclusively trains dogs that we get as puppies here on campus.
 Assistance Dogs International has a list of organizations across the US, some of which will train your own dog.
-For more information, please visit: www.assistancedogsinternational.org
+For more information, please visit Assistance Dogs International.